Review: Blis-Sox gel-lined socks to prevent blisters

 Zurego is run by our small family team who between them have many years of experience in researching, creating and marketing high quality health & beauty products.
 We have worked for international giants, well known local brands and small independent businesses, all of which has helped to give us an understanding of what you really want from your health and beauty products and, just as importantly, how to create something to fit that need.

-Disclaimer: I was given a couple of pairs of Blis-Sox which I used for the purpose of this review.
+Disclaimer: I was supplied a couple of pairs of Blis-Sox which I used for the purpose of this review.
 All opinions are my own.